innov8rz-ftc-team-11039/TeleDrive-1.0/README.md

 You must use the IPv4 Public Address of the Host computer, otherwise it would not work.

-## Host Computer Setup

-## Setup Port Forwarding on WiFi router

-To allow the driver controller side to send commands to the host computer, you must allow port forwarding the WiFi router that the host computer is connected to.
-This is done by loging in to your WiFi router, locate the port forwarding options, enable Port Forwarding, and set the following: External Port, Local IP, Local Port, and protocol to UDP.
-External Port, Local IP, and Local Port are different between computers so make sure to check it before hand.

 # Install and Setup: Video Live Stream of Playing Field